 Micro waste surrounds us.
 It’s everywhere.
-Every day, we inhale abrasion from synthetic textiles, tires, shoe sole as well as house dust.
-The toxic substances end up in our bloodstream: A huge health risk that even growth with the expansion of nanotechnology.
+Every day, we inhale abrasion from synthetic textiles, tires, shoe soles, as well as house dust.
+The toxic substances end up in our bloodstream: A huge health risk that even grows with the expansion of nanotechnology.

 ABRASION OF SOLES AND TIRES

 A significant part of microplastic in our environment originates from the abrasion of tires and shoe soles.
 These particles can’t be filtered out.
 They are in the air and end up in the ocean.
 Abrasion of shoe soles and tires is causing more than 2.2 lbs (1kg) of plastic particles per year and person (source: Fraunhofer Institute) and are found in the remotest areas of the planet.

 Around 50% of the plastic produced worldwide is used only once and thrown away.
 This is 150,000,000 tons of plastic waste per year.
 411,000 tons every single day!
 Bags, cutlery, straws, takeaway cups etc. are often only used for minutes, but pollute our environment for decades and even centuries.
 It’s urgent to avoid single use plastic whenever possible.
 The rest needs to be collected and recycled.
 So far, this hasn’t been achieved, as you can easily observe on any given beach or in any city.

 Microplastic in cosmetics, so-called microbeads are found in countless personal care products: shower gel, soap, sunscreen, moisturizer, etc. We absorb the tiny particles over the skin.
 They are washed down the drain, get into the ocean and end up in our sushi.
 First countries start to ban microbeads.